HomeKnowledgeScience and EnvironmentTypes of Pollution and Its Effects

 India’s Role in Pollution Control

 In India, all pollution control measures are based on the three major acts: The Water act (1974), The Air act (1981), and The Environment Protection Act (1986).
-Recently the pollution limits of industries have been bound, decades-old and outdated norms have been updated.
-Still, there are gaps in matching global best practice and control measures.
-For instance, Orange and Green category industries are not rigorously observed as the Red category industries.
+Recently the pollution limits of industries have been bound, and decades-old and outdated norms have been updated.
+Still, there are gaps in matching global best practices and control measures.
+For instance, the Orange and Green category industries are not rigorously observed as the Red category industries.
 Pollution control actions and solutions are not based on technological advancement.

 • The authorized organization, CPCB (The Central Pollution Control Board), was established under the Water (Prevention and Control of Pollution) Act, in September 1974.
 Moreover, CPCB was trusted with the powers and functions under the Air (Prevention and Control of Pollution) Act, 1981.
 It helps as area development and also gives technical services to the Ministry of Environment.
 And Forests of the provisions of the Environment (Protection) Act, in 1986.
 The basic purposes of the CPCB, as spelled out in the Water (Prevention and Control of Pollution) Act, in 1974.
 And the Air (Prevention and Control of Pollution) Act, in 1981.